Princess Luisa Cristina of Savoy

 Princess Luisa Cristina of Savoy (27 July 1629 – 12 May 1692) was a Princess of Savoy by birth and the eldest daughter of Victor Amadeus I, Duke of Savoy.
 She married her uncle Prince Maurice of Savoy but had no children.
 She was the owner of the future Villa della Regina.
-She was a first cousin of Louis XIV of France and Charles II of England.
+She was a first cousin of kings Louis XIV of France and Charles II of England.

 Biography

 Luisa Cristina was born at the Castello del Valentino in Turin.
 She was the eldest daughter of the future Victor Amadeus I, Duke of Savoy and his wife Christine Marie of France.
 Her birth was greeted with excitement as prior to her birth, her parents had lost a son and heir and were expecting another son.
 However, being a female and due to the Salic law, she was barred from succeeding to the Duchy of Savoy which at the time of her birth was ruled by her grandfather Charles Emmanuel I. Luisa Cristina was said to have been illegitimate and the fruit of her mother's supposed affair with a French courtier named "Pommeuse".